MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 ### Cruth (Semimetal Wafer, Paramagnon Conductor)

-During start-up, import silver manually from Zeta Ophiuchi I. Note how many solar domes are required to produce the power required just for the startup phase of this outpost.
+Note how many solar domes are required to produce the power required just for the startup phase of this outpost.

 Design: